-The proposed development entails the construction of a new dam for the storing of winter water for summer irrigation.
+The proposed development entails the construction of a new dam for the storing of winter water for summer irrigation on Portion 26 of Farm Stinkfontein No. 383, Ceres.
 It is proposed that the construction of the dam occurs in two phases.
-This EMP is for the proposed phase 1 development.
-For phase 1 it is proposed that the dam will have a capacity of ± 67000m3, a maximum wall height if ±11.1m and a total surface area of ±2ha.
+This application is for the investigation of the proposed phase 1 development.
+For phase 1 it is proposed that the dam will have a capacity of \pm 67000m3, a maximum wall height if \pm 11.1m and a total surface area of \pm 2ha.
 An existing water use of (8,6ha) for the taking of water exists and water will come from the Rietvalley scheme for phase 1.
 A pipeline of approximately 700m with a diameter of 150mm is proposed from the Jade Hills Delivery Point.
 Water to flow via gravity to the dam.